Q: I’ve looked through this list of questions and can’t find an answer to my question. Who can I contact?

 Q: Which guidance is GDS following?

 GDS is primarily following the guidance and recommendations of the DC Department of Health and the Office of the State Superintendent of Education (OSSE).
 These guidelines are heavily tied to those from the CDC, tend to be more conservative and detailed, and are mandated only for public and public charter schools.
 In addition, should Mayor Bowser issue any decisions about schools, we will follow her guidance as it applies.
 Our regional associations, AIMS and AISGW, as well as national associations, NAIS and NBOA, have all issued guidance on a number of fronts as well.
 Lastly, over the summer, a GDS Parent Public Health Panel provided input to support our decision-making process.

 Q: Does the DC Government need to approve or accept the GDS reopening plan?

 No, as a private school, the DC government does not have to approve the reopening plan.
 We do, however, have to follow any District mandates that explicitly apply to independent schools.

 Q: Did you have public health professionals look at your reopening plan?

-Yes, we are grateful to the 19 public health experts (who also happen to be GDS parents) on our Parent Public Health Committee, who have been making recommendations for the health and safety of our entire community.
+Yes, we are grateful to the 19 public health experts (who also happened to be GDS parents) who served on our Parent Public Health Panel, which made recommendations for the health and safety of our entire community.
 They come from a variety of backgrounds and include pediatricians, epidemiologists, and members of the public health community.

 Q: What does health screening look like at GDS this year?

 Q: Does an entire family have to stay home if our GDS student gets a headache, has a loose stool, or shows any of the other symptoms of COVID-19?
 What’s the policy?
 Added 9/14/2020